An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Introduction

-Holroyd~\cite{Hol,HolModAllD} proved, for all $d \geq 2$, a sharp threshold result for a modified $d$-neighbor bootstrap rule on $[n]^d$: in order to become infected, a vertex must have at least one infected neighbor in each dimension.
-The bootstrap process has also been considered with other update rules and on other graphs.
-These include various update rules on $\Z^d$ and $[n]^d$~\cite{BSU,CJ,DCvE,DCHol,GravHolLocal,HLR}, the hypercube~\cite{BBHyp,BBMmaj,BBMhigh}, random regular graphs~\cite{BalPit,Janson}, Erd\H{o}s-R\'enyi random graphs~\cite{JTTV,Vallier}, random geometric graphs~\cite{BradSanRGG}, and infinite trees~\cite{BPP,BisSchon}.
+A number of variations of the bootstrap process described above have been considered.
+Holroyd~\cite{Hol,HolModAllD} proved, for all~$d \geq 2$, a sharp threshold result for a modified $d$-neighbor bootstrap rule on $[n]^d$: in order to become infected, a vertex must have at least~one infected neighbor in each dimension.
+Sharp threshold results have also been proved for other update rules on $\Z^d$ and $[n]^d$~\cite{BDCMS:Duarte,DCvE,DCvEH,DCHol,vEF}.
+Similar but weaker results about the threshold behavior of a very general class of update rules on $\Z^2$ were proved in~\cite{BBPS,BDCMS,BSU}.

-Bootstrap percolation has been applied to other sciences.
-Fontes, Schonmann, and Sidoravicius~\cite{FSSIsing} and Morris~\cite{MorrisGlauber} used ideas from bootstrap percolation to study the Glauber dynamics of the Ising model at zero temperature.
+Bootstrap percolation has been applied to other fields, especially physics.
+In particular, there is a strong connection between bootstrap percolation and the Glauber dynamics of the Ising model of ferromagnetism at zero temperature~\cite{AizLeb,FSSIsing,MorrisGlauber}.
 For other applications in physics, see~\cite{AdLev} and the references therein.
-Bootstrap percolation has also been applied to sociology (see~\cite{GranThresh,Watts}).

-Following the techniques of~\cite{GravHol}, we will improve the upper bound on $p_c([n]^d, r)$ given in~\cite{BBM3D}.
-We will prove the following. \begin{theorem} There exists $c > 0$ such that for all $d \geq r \geq 2$,